 With their propensity for firing false alerts, Intrusion Prevention Systems can't always help SOC teams separate signal from noise.
 IPS products can also have a hard time detecting new or evolving threats because new signatures must be developed, a time-intensive process requiring human intervention.
 This potential gap in the time between identifying new threats and creating unique signatures can give rapidly innovating attackers the head start they need to stay a step or two ahead of security.
 An IPS product can also struggle to analyze encrypted data without help from decryption tools.

-What NTA Can Do
+What NDR Can Do

-Because NTA products use machine learning to create predictive behavior models rather than simply relying on signatures as a baseline for detection, they can find never-before-seen security threats and detect low-and-slow tactics, techniques, and procedures that signature-based systems often miss.
+Because NDR products use machine learning to create predictive behavior models rather than simply relying on signatures as a baseline for detection, they can find never-before-seen security threats and detect low-and-slow tactics, techniques, and procedures that signature-based systems often miss.

-Continue Exploring NTA for Enterprise Security
+Continue Exploring NDR for Enterprise Security

-Network traffic analysis can also make it a lot easier to follow the CIS Top 20 Critical Security Controls—read this white paper to learn more.
+NDR can also make it a lot easier to follow the CIS Top 20 Critical Security Controls—read this white paper to learn more.